hefestosjs/docs/README.md

 We use the node-cron library under the hood, so for more information, visit the official documentation at https://github.com/node-cron/node-cron

 Lastly, you must register the new task by going to app/tasks/index.ts, importing the new task and passing it to this.jobs, within the constructor, as shown in the example code present in the project.

+## Security

+By default, following the Content Security Policy directives, you cannot use in-line javascript or display images from unregistered urls, so within `app/config/security.ts` you can change the directives you want to, for example, For example, allow the creation and use of <scripts></scripts> within the view.
+If you don't change anything, the images and assets used in the views must be in some static assets folder; The javascript codes must be in files within the `app/resources/js` folder and called within the view in question.

+## Static assets

+Static assets can be divided into css, js, images and assets in general.
+Inside the public folder, you can create, if it doesn't already exist, the images and assets folders.
+The directory for js files is inside the `app/resources/js` folder.
+The urls are:

+- /css
+- /js
+- /images
+- /assets

+If DRIVE chosen in the .env file is "local", you can create the "uploads" folder inside the project root.
+This is where the files will be saved.
+To access the files saved in the "uploads" folder you can access the url `/files`.

+## Generate files

+Using the `npm run g` command line you can generate:

+- controller
+- service
+- validation
+- task
+- test
+- layout
+- view

+You can abbreviate the command using the command line, generator and file name, for example: `npm run g controller Post`.
+The "PostController.ts" file will be created inside the `app/controllers` folder.

+## Logs

+You can enable or disable logs in the .env file by changing the value of LOG_ACTIVE.
+If the NODE_ENV is development, a log file will be created within the `app/logs` folder with the name of the day of the log and the file extension ".log".
+If NODE_ENV is production, a log file will be created daily and compressed at the end of the day.
+The file will be compressed if the file reaches 5mb.
+You can create a task to send the log files that were compressed to a bucket in AWS.

 ## Authentication